CART, Remote CART and Broadcast Captioning Terms and Conditions of Service

 Onsite CART: 3 hours

 9.2 Run time: For remote CART Services or Webinar and Broadcast Captioning Services, run time is considered to begin at the time the captionist connects to the audio source and ends when the captionist disconnects from the audio source and is rounded upward to the next highest billing increment.
-If the actual run time of an event is less than the originally scheduled run time, the run time will be the originally scheduled run time.
+If the actual run time of an event is less than the originally scheduled run time, the run time for billing purposes will be the originally scheduled run time.

 9.4 Invoices will be sent in accordance with our existing billing terms.

-9.5 Payment is required upon receipt or as otherwise agreed in writing.
+9.5 Invoices are due upon receipt unless otherwise agreed in writing.
 Past due invoices may be subject to additional fees, penalties or costs.

 9.6 Invoices will contain the date; time; reference number; and a detailed breakdown of fees.